fbpx

 Aim to bring your pH down to just below the optimal range.
 This should be enough muriatic acid to bring your alkalinity down to normal.
 In general, 20 ounces of acid will lower the alkalinity in a 10,000 gallon by 10 ppm.

 But what happens if your pH drops too low after adding muriatic acid?
-If you need to nudge your pH upward, you can run your pump to aerate your pool and gently bring your pool pH levels up.
+If you need to nudge your pH upward, you can run your pump to aerate your pool and gently raise its pH levels.

-Remember, you can always add more muriatic acid if you need to.
+Remember, you can always add more muriatic acid if necessary.
 So start slowly and add only up to ½ gallon of muriatic acid at a time.

 3. Add the Muriatic Acid